aurbac/workshop-containers-cdk-react-amplify/docs/v3-deploying-backend.md

     });
 ```

 7.4\.
-Add the following code at the end of the constructor to create the Task Definition that contains the Docker container to use.
+In **lib/cdk-msg-app-backend-stack.ts**, add the following code inside the constructor to create the Task Definition that contains the Docker container to use.

 ``` typescript
     const executionRolePolicy =  new iam.PolicyStatement({